CarlosArchive/carlosarchive.io/content/posts/20251229-Networking.md

 ### Network Protocols

-I'll now explain each layer in a little bit more detail, but before that I will briefly define network protocols.
 Network protocols are simply a set of rules which standardise how devices talk to each other.
 There are many different protocols for different purposes, which allows us to break down complex tasks into simpler ones by having protocols for specific tasks.

 An example of this could be that Internet Protocol (IP) is used for handling routing between networks, whilst Ethernet handles communication and discovery of devices within the local network.

+Now to the layers!

 ## OSI Layers